Financial-Times/ft-frontend-build/README.md

       \_ assets // images etc.
       \_ js
           \_head
-            main.js
           |  // If you need to output mustache variables into a your js e.g. domain specific config
           |  // putting it in this file will mean ft-frontend-build minifies it for you
           \_ inlineScript.mustache
-        // each main.js must use commonjs to require any other js files main.js
+        // every top-level js file will be output into a browserified file and must use commonjs to require any other js files main.js
+        head.js
+        other-bundle.js
       \_ sass
         |  // must use sass @import to include any other sass files
         \_ main.scss
+           other-bundle.scss
       \_ tpl
         \_ a-template.mustache